irrelephant-io/essentia-rs/doc/BASICS.md

 `form` describes the state of the matter that makes up this substance.For example, `Crystalline` or `Fluid`.

 ### Solutions
 Certain forms are prone to be dissolved in other forms of matter.
-These rules are defined as configuraton to the simulation.
+These rules are defined as reactions.
+For now, only one substance can be in a solution of another substance.

 ### Environment
 This abstraction defines the environment under which the reaction is happening.